Getting Started as an Investigator

 Prepare and Upload Images

-Before upload, SliceVault automatically de-identifies all images according to the DICOM standard.
-If burned-in annotations are detected, you will be prompted to review and mask any sensitive Personal Health Information.
+Before upload: SliceVault de-identifies standard images locally in your browser.
+If burned-in annotations are detected, you will be asked to review and mask them before upload can continue.

 Complete Submission